CRESYM/colib0.github.io/pages/models/regulations/governor/GovSteamEU/index.md

  \qquad(14)$$</span>

 ## Open Questions?

-- The island mode control signal does not pass through the electro hydraulic transducer.
-Why?
-- why are the multiplication blocks that model the valve position added **inside** the first order lags (boiler, reheater) and not outside (e.g. just after it)? (it leads to different dynamic behaviour)
-- Are there cases where it makes sense to use grid connected ($$f$$) and island ($$\omega$$) control mode simultaneously or should one of them always be deactivated?
+- Care should be taken when selecting the island and grid-connected mode parameters.
+It did not become clear to the authors if there are physically meaningful cases with grid connected ($$f$$) and island ($$\omega$$) modes both active -- or if one of them should always be disabled.

 ## Open source implementations